Skip to Main Content

 Academic counseling for students in each program is available from the graduate deputy or program head in each department.
 Students should discuss their program of study and academic progress toward program completion with their graduate deputy or program head each semester either in person or by e-mail.
 For general academic advice and information, students should contact the office of the dean of their respective school or the Office of the Associate Provost for Faculty and Administration, 3208 Boylan Hall, 718.951.5771.

-Students are responsible for fulfilling all admission, program, degree and graduation requirements.
+Students are responsible for fulfilling all admission, program, degree, and graduation requirements.
 Students are responsible for adhering to college deadlines, attendance dates, and rules and regulations published in the graduate bulletin.
 Students are also responsible for knowing and abiding by the college regulations that appear in other official publications from the College.

 I. Planning the program of study

 At the beginning of course work, and no later than the first week of the semester, all graduate students should prepare a program of study with the appropriate departmental graduate deputy or program head.
 Programs and regulations are subject to change without notice and therefore current students should maintain regular contact with their graduate deputy or program head.
-They may also consult DegreeWorks via the CUNY portal.

 Length of time to complete degree or advanced certificate